 In 2010, Sarah was invited to participate in the “Blueseiros do Brasil” project, sharing the stage with some of the best Blues players in the country, including Leandro Ferrari, Vasco Faé, Artur Menezes, and Adriano Grineberg, among others.

 Sarah was invited to play at the 2013 Lollapalooza Festival in Brasil in 2013.With her dad on drums, her sister on guitar and her friends Vasco Faé on lead guitar and Victor Abla on bass, the band gave a very energetic show at the festival, and were later featured on Globo, the biggest media channel in Brasil, being chosen as both the Best Upcoming Artist and Best Picture of the festival.

-Outside of Berklee, Sarah has played with Matthew Stubbs (Charlie Musselwhite), Chris Rivelli (Roomful of Blues), Doug Wolverton (Roomful of Blues), and many other amazing musicians.
-In 2015, Sarah was invited by her friends and idols from Roomful of Blues to play with them at the Celebrity Series of Boston event Let’s Dance.
-She has also played at Berklee with Big Yuki and Daru Jones (Jack White).
-And in 2016 she played at Blue Note with Brazilian artist, Seu Jorge.
+Sarah has played with Matthew Stubbs (Charlie Musselwhite), Chris Rivelli (Roomful of Blues), Daru Jones (Jack White), and many other amazing musicians.
+In 2015, She has also played at Berklee with Big Yuki, and in 2016 Sarah played at the Blue Note in NYC with Brazilian artist, Seu Jorge.

 During the winter break of 2015/2016, Sarah, along with Hunter Burgamy, Victor Abla and her father José Alberto, did a tour in Brasil, playing around São Paulo.
 She has also competed at the 2018 International Blues Challenge and played at the Elvis Week 2017, both events held in Memphis, TN.